Square789/Demomgr/README.md

 `from demomgr.main_app import MainApp; MainApp()`.

 ### Installation instructions (exe):
-There is an experimental [nuitka](https://nuitka.net/) build of Demomgr available in the "Releases" section, only for 64bit Windows.
+There is an experimental [nuitka](https://nuitka.net/) build of Demomgr available in the "Releases" section for Windows.
 Extract it to a good place for programs to be and run the contained `demomgr.exe`.

 ### Getting started: